 A slightly lower minimum weight range may be appropriate for persons of Asian descent for example a BMI of 18.5 or 19 and a higher range may be appropriate for males and people from the Pacific Islands (7).

-At the end of the day, it is important to reinforce that these are guidelines and the only way to truly know what a healthy weight is for you is to fully recover and heal your relationship with food, exercise and your body, to eat intuitively without following a set of rules or dietary restrictions.
+At the end of the day, it is important to reinforce that these are guidelines.
+The only way to truly know what a healthy weight is for you is to fully recover; heal your relationship with food, exercise and your body, to eat intuitively without following a set of rules or dietary restrictions.
 It is learning to trust your body and allowing it to settle at a place where it thrives.
-This can be terrifying leaping into the unknown, but we know from helping so many individuals on their recovery journey that it is worth it.
+It can be terrifying to leap into the unknown, but we know from helping so many individuals on their recovery journey that it is worth it.
 Recovery is possible and you deserve to live a life that is not dictated by a number on a scale.

 If you need support in your recovery, please do enquire about how we can help you in our clinic and group program.